 The Statement of Accounts also includes the ring-fenced Housing Revenue Account for the provision of social housing.
-The Housing Revenue Account showed a surplus of £2.6 million and increased its working balance by the same amount.
-Full details are set out in on pages 121 - 129.
+The Housing Revenue Account closed substantially on budget.
+Full details are set out in on pages 129-137.

 LONDON RESIDUARY BODY (LRB)